nismod/smif/docs/getting_started.rst

 These are represented internally in the system-of-systems model, collected into a gazateer and allow the framework to reason on infrastructure assets across all sectors.
-Interventions are instances of :class:`~smif.asset.Intervention` and are held in :class:`~smif.asset.InterventionRegister`.
+Interventions are instances of :class:`~smif.intervention.Intervention` and are held in :class:`~smif.intervention.InterventionRegister`.
 Interventions include investments in assets, supply side efficiency improvements, but not demand side management (these are incorporated in the strategies).